Skip to content

 -- List the order and the related items with their status

-select s1.Name, p.Name, s2.Name
+SELECT s1.Name, p.Name, s2.Name

-from [Order] o, OrderItem oi, Status s1, status s2, Product p
+FROM [Order] o, OrderItem oi, Status s1, Status s2, Product p

 [Order]